OST-Observatory/ost_telescope_streaming/tests/README.md

 ### CI

 - GitHub Actions runs unit tests (excluding integration) on PRs and pushes.
-- An optional job can run `-m integration` when manually triggered.
+- A separate workflow runs `-m integration`, and an optional hardware job runs `-m "integration and hardware"`.

 ### Best practices